MooersLab/MooersLab/README.md

 The approach I am taking with this software is a little more cumbersome than the very easy approach taken by Voice In Plus.

 In addition, I reformat the text such that each sentence is written on its own line.
-This greatly eases the subsequent deletion of lines containing rubbish.
+This format eases the subsequent deletion of lines containing rubbish.
 You can advance to the next line with the down arrow key in most text editors.
-If the line is one to be deleted, you enter control k.
+If the current line is one to be deleted, you enter control k.

 I have used the dictated text transcribed by Whisper to a lesser extent.
 There is often a lot of garbage text that Whisper inserts during long pauses.
 It generally takes a lot of effort to parse the transcribed text.
 It is easier to redo the dictation via Voice In and make corrections as you go.
-The exercise of carrying out the dictation initially during the commute is analogous to generating a verbal rough draft in my mind.
+Dictation of the first draft during the morning commute is analogous to generating a verbal rough draft in my mind.
 Once the initial draft has been composed, it is easier to redo it with better word choices.

 Below are links to programming tools to aid the adoption of voice computing.